-Winter is finally over.
-While you’re opening windows, cleaning the garage, sweeping cobwebs, and shaking rugs, don’t forget your appliances!
-Keeping them clean will make them run more efficiently and add years to their lives.
+Winter is finally over, and it looks like most of us will be stuck at home for a while.
 Now is the best time to clean the coils on your refrigerator, because it will need to work at peak form when the high temperatures of summer hit.

 For this annual maintenance, you’ll need:

 A vacuum cleaner with a crevice tool

 A 1/4-inch nut driver, 5/8-inch nut driver, or Phillips screw driver

 Your favorite hardware store will have all of these items.